syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 - **R** -- reserves registers for all reads
 - **W** -- reserves registers for all writes
 - **RW** == **R & W** -- reserves registers for all reads and writes [#exception]_
-- **SR** -- Soft-reserves register for read (Can not be read by primary instruction but can be read by ancilary)
+- **SR** -- Soft-reserves register for read (Can not be read by primary instruction but can be read by ancillary)
-- **SW** -- Soft-reserves register for write (Can not be written by primary instruction but can be modified by ancilary)
+- **SW** -- Soft-reserves register for write (Can not be written by primary instruction but can be modified by ancillary)
 - **SRW** == **SR & SW**-- Soft-reserves register for reads and writes.
 I.e. no primary instructions can access it

 You can also leave access bits sequence empty which means register is not